aleju/imgaug/pyimgaug/README.md

 ![64 quokkas](examples_grid.jpg?raw=true "64 quokkas")

+Features:
+* Most standard augmentation techniques available.
-The library currently support most commonly used augmentation techniques and can apply them to both images and landmarks.
+* Techniques can be applied to both images and landmarks on images.
+* Define your augmentation sequence once at the start of the experiment, then apply it many times.
+* Define flexible stochastic ranges for each augmentation, e.g. "rotate each image by a value between -45 and 45 degrees" or "rotate each image by a value sampled from the normal distribution N(0, 5.0)".
+* Easily convert all stochastic ranges to deterministic values to augment different batches of images in the exactly identical way (e.g. images and their heatmaps).

-The image below shows each of these techniques.
+The image below shows examples for each availabe augmentation technique. ("Noop" is an augmenter that doesn't change the image at all.)

 ![Available augmenters](examples.jpg?raw=true "Effects of all available augmenters")